tjrelyts/Sentiment-Analysis/README.md

 <h3>Overview</h3>
 This project represents a comprehensive Machine Learning model, designed and implemented as the capstone for a specialized course.

-This Sentiment Analyzer leverages the robust dataset available at <a href="https://www.kaggle.com/datasets/kazanova/sentiment140">Sentiment140</a>, and employs advanced machine learning techniques using scikit-learn and the Naive Bayes algorithm for insightful analysis and classification of sentiments expressed in the data.
+This Sentiment Analyzer leverages the robust dataset available at <a href="https://www.kaggle.com/datasets/kazanova/sentiment140">Sentiment140</a>, and it employs advanced machine learning techniques using scikit-learn and the Naive Bayes algorithm for insightful analysis and classification of sentiments expressed in the data.

 <h3>Key Features</h3>
 <ul>